cavo789/blog/blog/2024/01/26/compare-env-files-cli/index.md

 tags: [.env, bash, linux, sed, tips]
 enableComments: true
 ---
-# Compare environment files in the Linux console

 ![Compare environment files in the Linux console](/img/bash_tips_header.jpg)

 This is a very common source of problems using .env files: you've two or more different `.env` file like `.env` and `.env.example`.